sammereye/TarkovHandbook/README.md

 Tarkov Handbook is built with the same technologies as Discord (ElectronJS).
 ElectronJS runs using the Chromium engine which is just a specialized version of Chrome.
 Everytime you press the hotkey to show this application, it is the equivelant of pressing a hotkey, such as Alt+Tab, to show Discord.
 It's just minimizing it and maximizing it.
 It doesn't alter any game files or affect the game in anyway that would be considered a hack.

-Therefore, it is near impossible to banned for using this tool unless Battlestate Games used BattlEye to intentionally target this tool as bannable by reading your system's memory.
+Therefore, it is near impossible to banned for using this tool unless Battlestate Games uses BattlEye to intentionally target this tool as bannable by reading your system's memory.
 And that is not happening any time soon.

 ## Tools Used / Credit